 How to Pay for Tolls in Rental Cars

-While you can wait in longer lines to pay cash to a toll taker at some of these bridges, a lot of tourists take cars over the Golden Gate Bridge, which only uses electronic toll collection.
-There are no human beings accepting cash or cards at this crossing!
+Cash payments are no longer accepted at any of these bridges, so being prepared for electronic toll collection is essential.
 Most rental car companies will provide you with a FasTrack cashless toll device, usually charging a small daily use surcharge that I think is often worth it.
 But it is essential to ask about the device and the charges for using it in advance when you rent a car to avoid surprises.

-The other option is to pay a one time toll online with your rental car’s license plate number in advance (more details here).
+The other option is to pay a one time toll online with your rental car’s license plate number.
+You can make a payment up to 48 hours after crossing or up to 30 days in advance (more details here).

 Taxis & Ridesharing Services

-For families, however, just beware the car seat problem.
+For families, however, just beware the car seat problem when it comes to rideshares.
 California requires children under the age 8 to be in a car seat or booster seat, and drivers can and will refuse rides to families with younger kids who do not provide their own safe child restraints.
 There is no Uber Car Seat/Uber Family service available anywhere in San Francisco like a few other major cities offer.
 See my complete guide to taking Lyft and Uber with kids for tons of tips for how my family has navigated the car seat issue in ridesharing vehicles over the years.

 Walking